dreamking60/d3-start-to-finish-leanpub/manuscript/06 PRACTICAL Load the data.md

 In this practical we:

-1. Take a look at the CSV file `data/data.csv`.
+1. Inspect the CSV file `data/data.csv`.
 2. Link to `js/main.js` and `js/lib/d3.min.js` in `index.html`.
 3. Load `data/data.csv` using D3.

-## The data
+## Inspect the data

-Open `data/data.csv` which looks like:
+Open `data/data.csv` in your text editor.
+It should look like:

-{caption: "data.csv", line-numbers: false}
+{caption: "data/data.csv", line-numbers: false}
 ```text
 id,name,oilgascoal,nuclear,hydroelectric,renewable
 AGO,Angola,46.8,,53.2,0.0